trevorodonnell/udemy_sql_questions_queries/README.md

 	FROM udemy_raw_data
 	GROUP BY 1

---How many subscriptions have been made	﻿SELECT sum(num_subscribers)
+--How many subscriptions have been made?

+	SELECT sum(num_subscribers)
 	FROM udemy_raw_data

 --How many subscriptions are sold vs. free?